Fostering development of innovative solutions to Alaska’s energy challenges through applied energy research at the University of Alaska Fairbanks.

 Alaska leading the way in innovative production, distribution, and management of energy.

-ACEP is a gateway for energy related activity at the University of Alaska.
+ACEP is a gateway for energy related activity at the University of Alaska Fairbanks.
 Working across campuses and pulling from the University’s extensive resources and expertise, ACEP is interdisciplinary, needs-driven, and agile.

 ACEP has also developed a wide range of partnerships outside the University at the local, state, national and international level to ensure research conducted through ACEP will be relevant, current and world class.